Gutha Sukender Reddy

-Gutha Sukender Reddy (born 2 February 1954) is an Indian BRS politician who is the 2nd and current Chair of the Telangana Legislative Council since 14 March 2022.
+Gutha Sukender Reddy (born 2 February 1954) is an Indian INC politician who is the 2nd and current Chair of the Telangana Legislative Council since 14 March 2022.
 He was elected as MLC (Member of Legislative Council) in 2019 & 2021 respectively.

 In the 2009 election he was elected to the 15th Lok Sabha from the Nalgonda constituency in Telangana.
 He was appointed Chairman of Telangana Rythu Samanvaya Samithi in February 2018.
 He is one of the strongest leaders in South Telangana Region.
 He has great command in his parliamentary constituency.
 Initially, his career was started in JP, later he joined the TDP.
 In 2009, he joined Congress party on the invitation of Y. S. Rajasekhara Reddy.
 In 2004, he unsuccessfully contested Nalgonda Legislative Assembly constituency.
 Because of negative wave against Chandrababu Naidu, he lost in that election.
 He is basically from an agricultural family.

 Early life

 Gutha Sukender Reddy was born on 2 February 1954 into an agriculturist family from Urumadla Village, Chityal Mandal Nalgonda Dist., Telangana.
 Gutha Sukender Reddy is married and has a son and a daughter.
 He started his career as a farmer and fought for the farming community to facilitate the better supply of fertilizers.
 This struggle motivated him to fight for farmers and he represented the District Kisaan Youth Cell as president.

 During his education, Mr. Reddy represented the student body of the Nanakram Bhagavandas Science College in Hyderabad (1971–72) as general secretary.
 He was later elected as a Grampanchayat ward member from Urumadla, Nalgonda Dist.
 (1981).
 Reddy has been actively working ever since towards uplifting the downtrodden, the farmers and the laborers.